mozilla/ecosystem-platform/docs/relying-parties/reference/query-parameters.md

 ### `context`

-Specify an alternate context in which Firefox Accounts is being run, if not as a standard web page.
+Specify an alternate context in which Mozilla accounts is being run, if not as a standard web page.

 #### Options

-- `fx_desktop_v3` - Firefox Accounts is being used to sign in to Sync on Firefox Desktop using WebChannels.
+- `fx_desktop_v3` - Mozilla accounts is being used to sign in to Sync on Firefox Desktop using WebChannels.
 Used to add the `syncPreferencesNotification` capability
-- `fx_ios_v1` - Firefox Accounts is being used to sign in to Sync on Firefox for iOS using CustomEvents.
+- `fx_ios_v1` - Mozilla accounts is being used to sign in to Sync on Firefox for iOS using CustomEvents.

 ### `email`